LIPS-scheme/lips/docs/docs/scheme-intro/next-step.md

 ## Lisp Macros

-For more on Lisp macros, these two books are highly recommended:
+If you want to learn more about lisp macros, there are two great books:

 * [On Lisp](https://www.paulgraham.com/onlisp.html) by [Paul Graham](https://www.paulgraham.com)